Louise Harnby | Crime Fiction and Thriller Editor

 On-the-job CPD and upgrading skills

 I’ve no doubt that further courses will provide me with new knowledge and provide excellent networking opportunities.
 But will I get more work?
-It depends on what that training is – if it involves ensuring I can mark-up onscreen, use the preferred software packages, and deliver my projects in new formats, then yes.
+It depends on what that training is – if it involves ensuring that I can hone my stylistic line craft, then yes.

 Ian Antcliff at SAGE emphasizes how essential it is for freelancers to have up-to-date skill sets "with regard to both onscreen editing and Word, and also with ancillary software generally – Adobe, etc. – increasingly so as we move towards onscreen mark-up of proof PDFs".